-We get a lot of questions about bald eagles and cold weather.
-I’ve written a few posts on the subject, but thought I’d combine them here.
+Iowa bald eagles nest in surprisingly cold weather.
+How do they keep themselves and their eggs warm?
 Unique body features and changes in physiology and behavior help bald eagles maximize energy gain, minimize energy loss, and incubate eggs in cold temperatures.

 To maximize gain, eagles forage in groups, gorge food, and increase the assimilation of ingested food energy.
 To minimize loss, they become sedentary, seek protective microclimates, and reduce night-time body temperature.
-Put simply, successful eagles use the least amount of energy to get the most amount of food.
-Here’s how they do it.
+Put simply, eagles keep warm by using the least amount of energy to get the most amount of food.

-- Gorging food helps eagles load calories quickly and reduces the likelihood of food theft by another animal.
+- Gorging food loads calories quickly and reduces the likelihood of food theft by another animal.
+Excess food can be temporarily stored in the crop for digestion later on.

 - Cold weather causes changes in blood flow.
 Less blood flows to skin and extremities, making more blood available for visceral organs like the stomach.
 This helps eagles reduce energy radiation and increase the assimilation of ingested food energy at a time when every calorie is crucial.

-- Bald eagles reduce their body temperatures at night an average of 1.8 degrees.
-This slight hypothermic condition reduces the temperature gradient between their body and the environment, letting them burn fewer calories to stay warm.
+- At night, bald eagles lower their body temperatures by about 1.8 degrees.
+This reduces the temperature gradient between their body and the environment, letting them burn fewer calories to stay warm.

-- However, some heat needs to escape during incubation.
-A brood patch is a patch of bare skin on an eagle’s breast.
-Eagles can roll, wiggle, and tuck their eggs up against the brood patch, effectively transferring heat from the eagle’s roughly 104-degree body to the eggs.
+- A brood patch is a patch of bare skin on an eagle’s breast.
+A bald eagle can roll, wiggle, and tuck its eggs against its brood patch, transferring heat from its roughly 105-degree body to its eggs.
 Since the optimal temperature for incubation is 99 degrees, some heat can be lost.
-The eagles regulate egg temperature by alternately incubating the eggs and leaving them uncovered.
+Bald eagles regulate egg temperature by incubating, uncovering, rolling, and re-positioning their eggs.

-- An eagle’s large size helps it retain heat.
-Eagles have a higher inside-to-surface area ratio than a smaller bird like a chickadee.
-Less surface area means less heat lost to radiation, which is why, within a broadly distributed group of animals, northern animals tend to be larger than their southern cousins: (https://en.wikipedia.org/wiki/Bergmann%27s_rule).
-Females may incubate at night because their larger size helps them stay warmer.
+- A bald eagle’s large size helps it retain heat.
+Eagles have a higher inside-to-surface area ratio than smaller birds like chickadees.
+Less surface area means less heat lost to radiation, which is why birds and mammals in cold regions tend to be larger than individuals of the same species in warm regions.
+Female eagles are larger than males and almost always incubate at night.
+A female eagle’s size helps her stay warm through the long winter nights of incubation.

-It’s hard not to be concerned about eagles and other wildlife during extreme cold events.
-But eagles and other animals that live outdoors are well-prepared to deal with them.
+It’s hard not to be concerned about eagles and other wildlife during extremely cold weather.
 You can help by keeping seed and suet feeders stocked, keeping water available, and providing shelter for birds.
 The Minnesota DNR offers these winter feeding tips: https://www.dnr.state.mn.us/birdfeeding/winter.html.
 Our pinterest also has some cute ideas, with more to come: http://goo.gl/O4eXWx.

 More information on Eagles and Cold